Who is eligible for a Fannie Mae 3% down mortgage loan?

-A 3% down payment mortgage is best suited for responsible homebuyers who may not have the ﬁnancial resources to make a large down payment but would otherwise qualify for a mortgage.
+A 3% down mortgage is best suited for responsible homebuyers who may not have the ﬁnancial resources to make a large down payment but would otherwise qualify for a mortgage.
 Homebuyers will need to meet other underwriting requirements and document their income.
 We can help you understand your eligibility.

 What are the requirements for a 3% down payment mortgage?